 Wine drinkers would like to believe that the old adage that red wine is good for the heart is true.
 But, is it?
 “Antioxidants in general help to prevent thrombosis and it is true red wine has a relatively high concentration of antioxidant substances called flavonoids.
-White alcoholic drinks, like vodka and cider, contain the least concentration of flavonoids.
+White alcoholic drinks, like vodka and cider, contain the lowest concentration of flavonoids.
 But this is a subject where more research is needed before we can give specific advice,” says Professor Chick.
-Though some studies found wine to have protective effects, it may be because wine drinking is more often linked to meals than beers and spirits
+Though some studies found wine to have protective effects, it may be because wine drinking is more often linked to mealtimes than beers and spirits

 Dr Sim agrees that this commonly held belief about red wine is debatable.
-"It is the alcohol content that causes this small protective effect which is also found with other alcoholic drinks, such as beer and spirits,” he says.
+"It is the alcohol content that causes this small protective effect which is also found with other alcoholic drinks, such as beer and spirits,” she says.
 “I do worry that some people have actually got the wrong end of the stick and think: ‘I am drinking red wine and that’s okay because it is good for my heart.’”